pecesama/phytonlab/_posts/2017-11-07-taglib-clone.md

 categories: python
 ---

-A Python clone of the Homebrew's Taglib
+A Python clone of the Homebrew's Taglib.

 ![Screenshot]({{ "/assets/taglib.jpg" | absolute_url }})